 A plaintiff has a legal case if all of the elements of the claim are met.
 For example, the majority of personal injury claims arise because one or more parties acted negligently.
 The legal elements of negligence are duty, breach, causation, and damages.
 While there are different variations of duties owed to others, the most common is the duty to exercise reasonable care as a prudent person would under all the circumstances.
 If the risk of doing the activity outweighed the benefits, or it could be argued, the activity should be considered unreasonable, and thus constituting a breach.
 To prove causation, the plaintiff generally must show the injury would not have occurred but-for the defendant’s breach of reasonable care.
 Additionally, the type of injury plaintiff suffered must have been reasonably foreseen resulting from defendant’s conduct.
 To allege damages, plaintiff must show that he or she has suffered physical harm or property damage.

 The first step is to file a demand letter to the opposing party.
 The letter will give the relevant facts about the accident such as the time and place and cause of the injury, describe your injury, and ask for a specified amount in settlement of the case and gives them a specified time to respond.
 If the opposing party refuses to settle, the next step is to file a lawsuit.
 Personal injury claims are filed in the Superior or Justice Court where the injury occurred or at least where one of the defendant lives.
-Injury claims alleged to exceed $10,000 are filed in Superior Court with a General Civil Unlimited classification.
+Injury and car accident claims alleged to exceed $10,000 are filed in Superior Court with a General Civil Unlimited classification.
 Smaller injury cases that are valued between $5,001 and $10,000 are classified as General Civil Limited cases in the Superior Court or in the Justice Court, which has equal jurisdiction for these types of cases.
 Smaller claims are filed in small claims court.
 If the defendant lives out of state, a party may file a personal injury claim in federal court, on the conditions that either a federal question is raised, or the amount in controversy exceeds $75,000.

 After the lawsuit is filed, the parties will acquire information from each other about the case.
 This process is known as discovery.
 Before the case is set for trial, the attorneys in the case may make various legal arguments about the case in the form of motions to the court concerning the adequacy of the complaint or answer, disputes about discovery, or an argument that one party’s case is so strong that he or she is entitled to judgment in his or her favor without a trial.